sid030sid/did-ipfs-service-provider/README.md

 3. Conduct a comprehensive comparative analysis between _did:ipfs_ and other DID methods.
 4. Develop _did:ipfs_ services, such as an IPFS search engine and an IPFS-based machine learning data marketplace.
 5. Strengthen IPFS data permanence by facilitating connections between file uploaders and storage nodes for exchanging storage proofs to ensure permanence guarantees.
-6. Add trustworthy timestamp inside _did:ipfs_ DID Documents (e. g. by integrating QTSPs)
+6. Implement trustworthy timestamps within did:ipfs DID Documents, potentially through the integration of Qualified Trust Service Providers (QTSPs).